Diversity and Inclusion are fundamental to our culture.

 Formed in 2009, the Leadership Council on Legal Diversity (LCLD) is made up of the general counsels of the nation’s preeminent corporations and of the managing partners of the nation’s leading law firms.
 Miller Johnson is actively participating in the LCLD Fellows Program and the 1L LCLD Scholars Program as part of our commitment to make the profession increasingly open to talented individuals of all backgrounds.
 To learn more about the LCLD, visit www.lcldnet.org.

-In 2018, Dustin Jackson is Miller Johnson’s designee in the Fellows Program – an ambitious, highly structured training program designed to build relationships and leadership skills in high-potential attorneys from diverse backgrounds.
-Mr. Jackson follows in the footsteps of Cathy Tracey (2017), Rebecca Strauss (2015), Raj Malviya (2014), Sarah Willey (2013), Sara Lachman (2012), and Bob Wolford (2011).
+For 2019, Brittany Harden is Miller Johnson’s designee in the Fellows Program – an ambitious, highly structured training program designed to build relationships and leadership skills in high-potential attorneys from diverse backgrounds.
+Ms. Harden follows in the footsteps of Dustin Jackson (2018), Cathy Tracey (2017), Rebecca Strauss (2015), Raj Malviya (2014), Sarah Willey (2013), Sara Lachman (2012), and Bob Wolford (2011).

 Miller Johnson Michigan Diversity Scholarship

 Students of color accepted to or attending law school within the US with a permanent residence in Michigan are invited to apply for this scholarship.
-Students must demonstrate financial need, have a minimum 3.0 GPA, and be a citizen of the US.
+Students must demonstrate financial need, have a minimum 3.0 GPA, and be a permanent resident, refugee, or asylee of the US.
 Download the application PDF from www.grfoundation.org after January 1.